javaplus/ansible_pi_timer_box/README.md

 Reboot all:

-ansible all -a "/sbin/reboot" -f 5
+ansible all -a "/sbin/reboot" --become -f 5